 It’s important to discuss your options with a local real estate expert.
 Not all improvements yield a return, and you don’t want to overdo it for your neighborhood.
 If it makes sense, updating your current home can be a great way to save (compared to moving) and also increase the value of your home.

 Considered the next looming financial crisis, student loan debt is a hot topic these days.
 Most student loan debt holders have a combination of Federal and private student loan debt.
 Federal student loans carry some benefits when it comes to paying them back.
 It might not make sense to consolidate them.
 However, private student loans can cripple your cash flow.
 Variable and high interest rates can sneak up and become a burden fast.

 Consolidating student loans into a single (and hopefully lower) payment can be a great option for many people.
-The goal

 Buy a Car with a Personal Loan